 1) Start with blogging if you are a beginner.

-2) If you are also not shy, do YouTube videos alongside your blog and link your videos with your blog.
+2) If you are also not shy, create YouTube product review videos alongside your blog and link your videos with your blog.

 3) Put in at least 1 year to doing this and don’t do anything else no matter how enticing it sounds.

 Blogging and YouTube is your safest choice as a beginner affiliate marketer and besides knowing in advance that it takes time to grow your business this way, you should not make the mistake of assuming this is the least profitable route.